javabrown/jshare/README.md

 jshare
 ======

-jShare is an open source "Remote desktop broadcasting" application designed and developed by Raja Khan.
+jShare is a "Remote desktop share/broadcasting" application.
 This is a JFC/Swing based application written in pure-java, designed to support cross platform operating system.
+It has the ability to connect to the host and record the session (hardware events - keyboard, mouse, audio-out).
 The application is fully functional and tested in Windows, MacOS, Linux Ubantu.
-And, time-by-time we are adding features to it.
-Its integration in any specific projects or uses need authorization from Raja Khan (javabrown.com).
+And, time-by-time I am adding features into it.
+It's integration in any specific projects or uses need authorization from Raja Khan (javabrown.com).